Gabrielamaron/Gabrielamaron/README.md

 - 👋 Hi, I’m @Gabrielamaron
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, inovation and tecnology
 - 🌱 I’m currently learning front end tecnologies
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ...